tdoa20/SWO-Summer-Drop-Product-Analysis/README.md

 Here are some notes on the different products.
 It is assumed that products that are primarily bought with other products are not demanded specifically compared to products that are more frequently bought by themselves.
 <br>

 - **Training Shorts**: orders with this product had the highest AOV of over 80 euros.
-The price of the item is the highest, positively skewing the AOV, but despite that, people are purchasing more than just that item with around 70 percent of orders consisting of other items.
+The price of the item is the highest at 45 euros, positively skewing the AOV, but despite that, people are purchasing more than just that item with around 70 percent of orders consisting of other items.
 A few customers bought multiple shorts.
 Out of the 16 orders, 6 of those consisted of both black and white shorts.
 - **SWOCKETS**: Orders with lightning and darkness SWOCKETS had an AOV of almost 65 euros and 55 euros respectively.
 Lightning SWOCKETS were easily the best complementary item as almost 90 percent of orders with that product contained other items.
 However, customers had the tendency to make more purchases of darkness SWOCKETS on their own as the proportion is the lowest at 60 percent.
 People had a higher tendency to buy multiple darkness SWOCKETS than lightning SWOCKETS with there being 5 orders with multiple darkness SWOCKETS and only 1 with lightning SWOCKETS.
 - **Wrist/Elbow sleeves**: orders with this product had an AOV of over 60 euros.
 The AOV being that high was due to people buying other items as 60 percent of orders with this item came with other products and the quantity per item was a little over 1.